 Immediately replant the tooth in the socket making sure the tooth is facing the right way around.
 Time is critical and immediate replacement is best, but should ideally not be delayed beyond 30 minutes.

 Hold the tooth in place.
-Aluminum foil may be used to help stabilise the tooth, or the patient can bite gently on gauze or a soft cloth.
+Aluminium foil may be used to help stabilise the tooth, or the patient can bite gently on gauze or a soft cloth.